shirishsoni/URSafeCheck/README.md

 3) After performing all the above steps you have to install the application on your mobile device.

-NOTE: Certain Authentication features are unabled as the application is still under development.
+NOTE: Certain Authentication features are disabled as the application is still under development.
 To install please download "app-debug.apk" and enable unknown apps installation in the device.